JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 The e-mail body will be encrypted.
 We are trying to find ways to make most of the metadata encrypted as well, but some of it can't be because of how e-mail works.

-### Is Mailpile going to send PGP encrypted email, where the mail body is encrypted, but all the headers and the metadata are not?
+### Is Mailpile going to send PGP encrypted e-mail, where the mail body is encrypted, but all the headers and the metadata are not?

 Yes.
-We are experimenting with ways to encrypt headers as well using standard PGP + SMTP protocols, but nothing concrete is implemented.
+We are experimenting with ways to encrypt headers as well using standard PGP + SMTP protocols.

 ### Or are you planning to somehow also encrypt the metadata (like in Bitmessage)?
-Would that even be possible with email?
+Would that even be possible with e-mail?

-We're going to try and encrypt all the metadata using PGP + SMTP, but email still requires that some of the metadata be unencrypted so mail servers know where to deliver it to.
+We're going to try and encrypt all the metadata using PGP + SMTP, but e-mail still requires that some of the metadata be un-encrypted so that mail servers will know where to deliver it to.
 We plan on integrating Bitmessage before 1.0

 ### Will you use the Perfect Forward Secrecy in your mail ?